percona/postgresql-docs/source/installing.rst

    $ sudo percona-release setup ppg-11.7

 Make sure to run |percona-release| as root or via |sudo|.
-For the sake of convenience, all commands that require elevated priviges start with
+For the sake of convenience, all commands that require elevated privileges start with
 |sudo| in the following procedures.

 Install |pdp| using the commands of your package manager (the procedure differs